fiduswriter/simple-datatables/README.md

 ##Changelog

-Further additions will be via a plugin-based interface to keep the original lightweight as I originally intended.

 ## 0.0.5
 Added plugin interface to allow future additions to be optional and thus keeping the original size down.